Gambling genius and Chicago Outfit associate Frank Rosenthal made a fortune for the mob while running Las Vegas' Stardust casino in the 1970s.

 However, all good things must come to an end — especially when the mob and millions upon millions of dollars are involved.

-While the Stardust was thriving, Frank Rosenthal was also having plenty of trouble with the authorities.
+While the Stardust was thriving, Frank Rosenthal was having trouble with the authorities.

 Though he was secretly running several casinos, he had no official gaming license (his past meant that he surely wouldn’t have been able to get one).
-And because of this as well as his known contacts in organized crime, the Nevada Gaming Commission was able to bar him from having anything to do with gambling in Las Vegas in 1976.
+And because of this as well as his known contacts in organized crime, the Nevada Gaming Commission was able to bar him from having anything to do with gambling in Las Vegas in 1976, the same fate that befell Sam Rothstein in Casino.

 Meanwhile, authorities indicted Spilotro and a dozen other mobsters who’d been making serious money off of these casinos.
 What’s more, Rosenthal also found out that Spilotro had been skimming money that even his mob bosses weren’t aware of, causing a falling out between the two old friends (see the film’s dramatization below).

 Furthermore, Rosenthal learned that Spilotro had been having an affair with McGee.
-Though she and Rosenthal had two children together, this infidelity and her drug abuse contributed to their marriage falling apart in 1980.
+Though she and Rosenthal had two children together, this infidelity and her drug abuse contributed to their marriage failing in 1980.

 Meanwhile, Frank Rosenthal’s whole world was falling apart as authorities continued to interrogate him about his connections with Spilotro and his involvement in all manner of illegal activities that had taken place inside his casinos.
-He tried again and again to get the gaming license that would enable him to freely and legally return to work inside a casino, but was never approved.
+He tried repeatedly to get the gaming license that would enable him to freely and legally return to work inside a casino, but was never approved.

 Things only got worse in October 1982.
 Rosenthal left a local restaurant and got into his car.
 Moments later, it exploded.
 Rosenthal was thrown from the car, but his life was saved by a metal plate underneath his seat that just happened to be a feature of that particular model and was able to shield him just enough from the bomb’s blast from below.
 He suffered only minor burns and a few broken ribs.